tkngaejcpi/peeker/README.md

 ## Custom Theme

-> If you want to use a custom theme, please don't call `useDefaultTheme` in the export.
+> If you want to use a custom theme, please don't call the function `useDefaultTheme` in the export.

 Just add such a css snippet to body within a `<style>`: